 Zoo & Aquarium Science Careers

-The outlook for professionals in animal care and service is positive, positions in animal care overall are expected to grow faster than average for the next decade.
-However, competition for positions as zoo keepers or aquarists is expected to remain keen (source: US Department of Labor).
-The specialized training offered by ABI can give you the competitive advantage you need to secure a position and advance in this field.
+The outlook for professionals in animal care and service is positive.
+The field of animal care and service workers, which includes zoo keepers and animal trainers, is expected to grow at 15% over the next decade (source: US Department of Labor).
+However, competition for positions as zoo keepers or aquarists is expected to remain keen The specialized training offered by ABI can give you the competitive advantage you need to secure a position and advance in this field.